t-mart/wap/docs/commands/build.md

     target file will be unaffected.
 See [Symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) on Wikipedia for more information.

+!!! warning

     Windows users will not be able to create symlinks by default.
 There are two options:

     - Enable developer mode by searching for "developer mode" in Settings and clicking the toggle.
       *(Recommended)*
     - Run wap as an administrator.

-The argument provided specifies to which installations links should be made.
+The argument provided specifies to which installations links should be made: `auto` symlinks into any found installations on your computer that are also compatible with the addon. `mainline`, `wrath`, `vanilla` symlink into those respective flavor's installation.

  Without an argument, `--link` runs as if `auto` was provided.

-For a given addon, `auto` symlinks into any found installations on your computer if the addon is compatible with that flavor's installation.
-Otherwise, `mainline`, `wrath`, `vanilla` symlink into those respective flavor's installation.

 This option can be provided multiple times unless `auto` is also provided.